Lightning-AI/pytorch-lightning/docs/source/guides/data.rst

 Evaluate with Additional DataLoaders
 ====================================

-You can evaluate your models using additional dataloaders even if the dataloader specific hooks haven't been defined within your
+You can evaluate your models using additional DataLoaders even if the DataLoader specific hooks haven't been defined within your
 :class:`~pytorch_lightning.core.lightning.LightningModule`.
 For example, this would be the case if your test data set is not available at the time your model was declared.
 Simply pass the test set to the :meth:`~pytorch_lightning.trainer.trainer.Trainer.test` method:

 .. code-block:: python

-    # setup your data loader
+    # setup your DataLoader
     test = DataLoader(...)

     # test (pass in the loader)